|1/18th at Battle of Loc Ninh 1967

 Just having a place to sit down on the overhead covering of one’s fox holes was a huge relief from the grind, because, for one, it gave us grunts a break from black ants.
 These black ants were the worst kind of ant.
 They could bit and sting, inflicting a sharp pain and they were everywhere on the ground during the day.
 They were much worse than the tree dwelling red ants in my opinion.
 Fortunately they went underground at night.
 To keep from getting stung during the day, we would take off our steel helmets and sit in them upside down, as last resort, rather than sitting on the ground, itself, during daylight hours.
 So, as I said before, it was a real treat to have the top covering of a bunker to sit on, especially while eating a hot meal.
 Also, South Vietnam was now entering into the dry season so it was really nice to not have to eat lunch in the rain.
 Even with sandbags to sit on, however, it still would not have been unusual to have seen someone stomping their feet to keep a black ant from crawling up their leg.
 Old bunkers that had been around for a while like the ones at Lai Khe had an even worse insect problem.
 The crevices between sand bags were great hiding places for a goodly number of scorpions.
 When I pulled perimeter guard there it was not unusual for me to kill five or six a day.

 It was around noon, on the 29th of October and all positions had been fortified.
 Lanes of fire were cut.
 Extra crates of ammo were distributed.
 10 claymores were positioned in front of every foxhole per direct orders from Cavazos, himself.
 Extra M-60 machine gun barrels were stock piled and even extra hand grenades given out.
-A trickle of soldiers were returning to their completed fox holes, from the hot chow line.
+Marston Matting was provided to reinforce the overhead covering of fox holes.
+A trickle of soldiers were returning to their completed fox holes, from the hot chow line now.
 In the background, the sound of the last Chinook helicopter could be heard lifting off from the center of the cleared perimeter.
 It had just dropped off the last of the unit’s resupplies for that day.
-Also leaving on that chinook was the last chance for a second serving of dehydrated soup, since the food canisters and cooks would be on board and headed back to Quan Loi, where our mess hall was stationed.
 In the distance a “rata-tat-tat” of automatic weapon’s fire burst out and then faded.
 A couple minutes later there was more automatic weapons fire but that faded too.
 Conversations and causal actions ceased at first, but after a few minutes, no one in leadership along the perimeter, with access to a radio, reacted in any alarming way to what they were hearing and no reaction from the leaders of the pack was always taken as a good thing.
 Everyone continued doing what he was doing, before those shots rang out, which was pretty much nothing.
 It was the job of guys manning perimeter positions to protect their side of the perimeter and stay put so that is exactly what everyone did.
 I now have learned, almost 50 years later, that the small arms fire heard by everyone in the NDP was from Sgt.
 Mac (Pat McLaughlin) and his C company patrol, as they slugged it out with a company of enemy soldiers hidden in irrigation ditches about 600 meters in front of C Company’s side of the perimeter, where the rubber trees met the jungle tree line.
 Charles Gentry was killed in that vicious fire fight with.
 However, many people in the battalion would never learn the details of this fire fight.
 For others, like me, it would take the invention of the internet and many hours of searching the web to find details posted by Pat almost 50 years later.
 Except for Sgt.
 May, who had been transferred to C Company from my B Company earlier in the year, I do not remember knowing a single soul in C Company.
 It’s really strange how little we grunts each knew about our unit and even the battles we were a part of.

 That night of the 29th of October, 1967 past without incident.
 Years later, in checking the killed in action (KIA) roster for that date, it verifies that everyone in my Battalion made it through the night okay.
 Artillery parachute flares floated to earth, lighting up portions of the perimeter with an eerie light and dancing shadows silhouetted against the landscape.
 The guns inside the perimeter blazed away, randomly, into the darkness, all night, and boy was it dark, pitch dark, with no moon.
 A trip flare strung somewhere in front of the perimeter would pop once in a while, emitting a white, white light, putting everyone who saw it on edge, waiting nervously for something to happen, before realizing it was a false alarm triggered by who knows what.
 Things were starting to feel as normal as it could get for a day and time such as this.
 Young minds had no idea, that their little band of around three hundred actual shooters were literally facing tens of thousands of enemy soldiers less than 10 miles away congregating on the fingers of the Ho Chi Minh Trail in preparation for The Tet Offensive, which was launched on the 31st of January, 1968.